dakilaledesma/intro-ml/hw3-tutorial.md

 ** <sub> Do NOT @ me about my legs </sub>

 Again, this is not totally accurate, but this should give you an idea as to why you wouldn't want to sigmoid this sequential data.
+You wouldn't want to push the x-values of the data to its extremities, as this could cause very unnatural movement (as seen above).
+Whilst pushing data closer to a step function is helpful for categorization/classification of data, it is not always helpful for sequential data.

+## Part 3: Homework Tutorial

+Okay, let's do some coding!
+We're going to be making an MLP neural network in Keras, and doing hyperparameter grid search.
+We aren't going to be doing pre-processing today, but we will in the next homework.

+###